 Mom turned to pop.
 “This is not going to end well.”

-Weird Flash fiction story example #Last.
+Weird and humor flash fiction short story example #10.
 500 words range.

 [Some quick background info...
 Researchers at the Mayo Clinic have invented for real glowing, green cats.
 It's only a matter of time before they have them in all colors of the rainbow.
 The original purpose was/is for medical research, but who knows where it will go from there?]